 25th International World Wide Web Conference, WWW 2016

-WWW '16 Proceedings of the 25th International Conference on World Wide Web
+WWW '16: 25th International World Wide Web Conference

 MetadataShow full item record

 Hristova, D., Williams, M., Musolesi, M., Panzarasa, P., & Mascolo, C. (2016).
 Measuring urban social diversity using interconnected geo-social networks.
 25th International World Wide Web Conference, WWW 2016, 21-30. https://doi.org/10.1145/2872427.2883065